Bob Colacello

 BC

 My grandparents were from Europe.
-My mother’s mother, who I specifically nicknamed the “best grandma," my father’s mother was the “nice grandma."
-She used to tell me stories of being a child of five and coming from Naples, Italy, and her mother dying of pneumonia as did five of her siblings.
-She was up on things and had a great memory, which I inherited from her.
+My mother’s mother—whom I nicknamed the “best grandma” (my father’s mother was the “nice grandma”)—used to tell me stories of being five years old, coming from Naples, and losing her mother to pneumonia, as well as five of her siblings.
+She was sharp, had a great memory, and I think I inherited that from her.

 EO